-Rashomon Style: 6x06, an after-the-fact investigation into how a patient managed to be overlooked to death.
+"Rashomon"-Style: 6x06, an after-the-fact investigation into how a patient managed to be overlooked to death.
 An interesting version in that the stories are almost completely consistent, just fragmented, and by the end one full narrative is pieced together.

 In a more direct version of this trope, Episode 9x19 is a Very Special Episode involving a mother, played by Sarah Chalke, who is convinced her child has Kawasaki's Disease but can't get any doctors to listen.
 This is based on Chalke's own panicked experiences with getting a diagnosis for her son Charlie, and she essentially plays herself.